Davenporten/RealHTTP/README.md

 Resets all data members of the parser to their state at time of creation.
 Any data still stored in the parser will be deleted, any states will be reset.

 **PARTIAL(); FULL(); FAIL()**
 These functions don't have too much of a purpose in python except to help the user realize the associated values are there for them.

+**test(request)**
+**request:** A string representing a HTTP message.
+A simple function for testing, not really useful in actually using the parser, but more for developing the parser.
+Takes in a request message, calls execute, prints out relevant data members, tries to parse the entity body and prints out the body if there is one.

 ### Data Members: